-We have a clear, easy to follow process for carrying out a MVL:
+We have a straightforward, easy to follow process for carrying out a Members Voluntary Liquidation:

 - We appoint an experienced Insolvency Practitioner to guide you through the entire process.

-- We use the benefits of a MVL to make sure you get the best financial outcome with the most favourable tax implications.
+- We use the benefits of an MVL to make sure you get the best financial outcome with the most favourable tax implications.

 - Our team communicates clearly and transparently with you throughout the entire process.